gentle and effective acupuncture + bodywork + chinese herbal medicine in midcoast, me

 A surprise to many, acupuncture channels are physically palpable.
 Palpating the channels can inform practitioners about what areas of the body are functioning smoothly vs. which areas are needing support.
 They are a way to tangibly engage with a person’s body to help diagnose and formulate a treatment plan.

 These ideas come from Dr. Wang Ju Yi’s Applied Channel Theory and Engaging Vitality (osteopathic diagnosis applied to acupuncture practice).
+My training is rooted in both of these approaches.

 modalities